QuincyForbes/GoIPFRest/README.md

 This project is a REST API that interacts with a DynamoDB table to retrieve metadata.

-## Getting Started
+## Features

-To get started with this project, you'll need to have the following installed on your machine:

-- **Go**
+- **GET Metadata**: Get the metadata of an IPFS CID via GET requests.
+- **GET CIDs**: Get all of the CID inside the database via GET requests.

-- **AWS CLI**
+-

-You'll also need to have an AWS account set up with the appropriate permissions to create and manage DynamoDB tables.
+## Prerequisites

+- **Go**: This is a Go project, and you would need Go installed to run or build it.
+- **AWS CLI & AWS SDK**: The AWS CLI needs to be set up with appropriate permissions.
+The program also utilizes the AWS SDK for Go v2.
+- **DynamoDB**: Configuring the DynamoDB table with an appropriate name is essential.
+Please make sure to update the table name in the code accordingly.

 ## Installation